ekliao/EricLiaoDigitalGarden/src/site/notes/Obsidian + Logseq cohabitation.md

 - ([00:00](https://www.youtube.com/watch?v=CKgCwzNTWWc&t=0s)) if you're using Logseq and obsidian side by side this question becomes a bit moot because the way internal blocks are linked doesn't transfer well as i found out using Obsidian for months and going back to Logseq as a result you're probably better off using pages for everything. ==No, I won't use pages for everything.

 ---
-# Todo
+# Todo: Understand the philosophy of Logseq
 #todo
 Learn about Logseq's block writing and reference philosophy.
 It may be a game changer for me.
+Watch and study [Dario's video](https://www.youtube.com/watch?v=ZtRozP8hfEY) carefully, and go back to [Bas's video].

 ---
 # Issues